 While the safety regulations create more possibilities for additional compensation, you’ve got to know how to use them.
 First, you need to know the regulations.
 Second, you’ve got to know how to prove a violation.
 That requires knowing where to look and what you’re looking for.
 Third, you’ve got to know how to ask for the evidence you’re looking for.

 That’s why you need an experienced trucking accident attorney.
+Plus these regulations are so complicated- and so important to your case- a wise attorney may consider hiring a tractor-trailer safety expert to help.
 Trust me—the trucker and trucking company may already have one or more attorneys working against you, sometimes within moments of the crash.
 For you, there’s no time to waste.

 For more information, check out our FREE REPORT on crash cases, which contains an entire chapter on tractor-trailer accidents.
 And if you’ve got questions about a commercial truck wreck, get answers now by starting a live chat or filling out our Get Help Now form at the top of the page.
 You’ll get a response from an experienced 18-wheeler accident attorney.
 If your need is more urgent, you can always call us toll free at 888-230-1841.